 A printable PDF version of this information sheet is available.

-When a complaint alleging discrimination is filed with the Alberta Human Rights and Citizenship Commission, two methods may be used to reach a resolution to the dispute.
+When a complaint alleging discrimination is accepted at the Alberta Human Rights Commission, two methods may be used to reach a resolution to the complaint.
 The first is conciliation; the second is investigation.
+For more information about investigation, please see the Commission's Investigation information sheet.

 Please note: A complaint must be made to the Alberta Human Rights Commission within one year after the alleged incident of discrimination.
 The one-year period starts the day after the date on which the incident occurred.
 For help calculating the one-year period, contact the Commission.